jeromeetienne/learningthreejs.com-backup/source/_posts/2011-10-03-lets-make-a-3d-game-microphysics-js.markdown

 	microphysics.update(scene);
 ```

-If you need to have direct access to microphysics.js,
+# Needs a Direct Access ?

-, do the following to get the body from a ```mesh```
+If you need to have direct access to microphysics.js, this will give your the body bound to a ```mesh```.

 ```javascript
 	mesh._vphyBody;	// the microphysics.js body